utk-dev/FastFood-DS/README.md

 Some use cases:

 1. A teacher wants to give a demo to his/her class on _insertion in the middle of a Linked List_ without using any built-in functions.
-2. An student wants to solve interview questions that often restrict certain functionality on a data structure e.g. the size of stack is not known or the linked list is singly linked.
+2. A student wants to solve interview questions that often restrict certain functionality on a data structure e.g. the size of stack is not known or the linked list is singly linked.

 Note: This project is still under development.